-2023 is my eighth year to blog “How much does it cost to climb Mount Everest?”
+2024 is my ninth year to blog: “How much does it cost to climb Mount Everest?

-So, how much does it cost to climb Mount Everest?
+So, what does it cost to climb Mount Everest?
 As I’ve said for years, the short answer is a car, but the prices have skyrocketed, so now it’s a lovely car.
-Most people pay between $40,000 and $50,000, and some will pay as much as $160,000!
+Most people pay between $40,000 and $60,000, and some will pay as much as $160,000!
 But the prices are rising, and I don’t know where it will stop.
-So if you are on a tight climbing budget, go as soon as your skills, experience, and checkbook can support a safe attempt.
+Over the past ten years, companies with Western guides on the Nepal side have increased their average prices from $64,000 to $71,500 today, while Nepali guides have gone from $35,000 to $45,000 but heavily discounted by up to 25%.
+On the Tibet side, prices have exploded from $32,750 to $75,000.
+So, if you are on a tight climbing budget, go as soon as your skills, experience, and checkbook can support a safe attempt.

 Preparing for Everest is More than Training

-There is a lot of detail here, and it is broken down by:
+There is a lot of detail here, broken down by:

 Big Changes

 Well, those days are long gone except for a handful of people across the globe.
-Today, the slopes of Everest are filled with people who never imagined they could get the opportunity, style be damned.
+Today, people fill Everest’s slopes who never imagined they could get the opportunity.
+Style be damned.
 An entirely new generation celebrates the joy and satisfaction of what they accomplish.
 They don’t give the traditionalist any notice, only occasionally acknowledging that what the pioneers did in their day was truly special.

 Climbing Mt.
 Everest has dramatically changed over the past several years.
 Today, Nepali companies dominate running commercial expeditions, hiring hundreds of Sherpas (and other ethnicities) to support a wide variety of customers.
 The traditional operators from America, Argentina, Austria, Germany, New Zealand, the U.K., etc., are still doing well.
 However, their teams are staying significantly smaller, having ten or twenty customers compared to 50, 60 or even 100 with the Nepali outfits.

 The climbing model has completely changed.
-Decades ago, team climbers would contribute equally to carrying gear and establishing high camps.
-The use of supplemental oxygen was relatively low at two liters per minute compared to today’s of four, even six and sometimes up to eight lpm.
+Decades ago, team climbers would contribute equally to carry gear and establish high camps.
+Supplemental oxygen was rare and ran at a relatively low flow of two liters per minute compared to today’s of four, even six and sometimes up to eight lpm.
 Also, today’s delivery systems are much more efficient.

 I think it’s great to see Sherpas climbing for the joy and recognition of it, but we need to keep the criticism of the wealthy foreign lawyer paying to get dragged to the summit in check, given who is really climbing the peak today.